 With president Joe Biden prepared to uphold his proposed policy and the House of Representatives belonging to the Democratic Party, the ball certainly appears to be bouncing on the blue side of the court.

 We’re not political analysts, so we can’t tell you how probable it is that a bill proposing tax changes would pass.
 We can as investment bankers, however, speak from our own area and say that:

 - Running a full sale or capital raise transaction can take up to 6 months, so if you wait for surefire signs of a tax change to appear, you may be too late.

 - In general, founders are better off taking some money off the table when they’re growing by running a private equity capital raise, then swinging for the fences with a new capital partner and larger financial resources.

 How Founders Should Prepare for a Potential Tax Change

-To prepare your company to sell in the event you want to transact before these changes take place, then over the next 6 months, you as a founder should:
+To prepare your company to sell in the event you want to transact before any changes take place, then you as a founder should:

 - Speak to an investment bank to determine if your revenue and growth rate put you in a position where a sale in the next year makes the most sense.

 - Speak to a personal wealth/tax professional about your tax & estate situation so you can capitalize on tax-advantaged vehicles like charitable trusts and gifting of stock.